Kayaks come in all shapes and forms, and there are plenty of models designed with the beginner in mind.

 At 26 pounds it’s light enough for kids to tow by themselves.

 It has an internal foam billet, providing additional flotation.
-If the boat tips over, it won’t sink.
+If the kayak tips over, it won’t sink.

 - Lightweight for both transport and towing